 Construction of all four project alternatives would result in reactive organic gases (ROG)1 and nitrogen oxide (NO_X) emissions that would exceed the Bay Area Air Quality Management District's (BAAQMD) CEQA thresholds.
 Construction emissions of NO_X, carbon monoxide (CO), and particulate matter (PM) less than 10 microns in diameter (PM10) would also exceed the San Joaquin Valley Air Pollution Control District's (SJVAPCD) annual CEQA thresholds.
-Construction emissions of Alternatives 1, 2, and 4 would exceed the Monterey Bay Air Resources District's (MBARD) PM10 CEQA threshold.
+None of the project alternatives would result in construction emissions above the Monterey Bay Air Resources District's (MBARD) PM10 CEQA threshold.
 Construction of all project alternatives would also exceed the general conformity de minimis NO_X thresholds in the San Francisco Bay Area Air Basin (SFBAAB) and San Joaquin Valley Air Basin (SJVAB).

-The project would be built with all feasible on-site control measures to reduce emissions and minimize effects on air quality.
-Fugitive dust emissions would be reduced through implementation of a dust control plan (AQ-IAMF#1: Fugitive Dust Emissions) and best management practices at new concrete batch plants (AQ-IAMF#6: Concrete Batch Plants).
-The contractor would utilize lowvolatile organic compound (VOC) paints to limit the emissions of VOCs, which contribute to ozone (O3) formation (AQ-IAMF#2: Selection of Coatings).
-Exhaust-related pollutants would be reduced through use of renewable diesel, Tier 4 off-road engines, and model year 2010 or newer on-road engines, as required by AQ-IAMF#3: Renewable Diesel, AQ-IAMF#4: Off-Road Equipment, and AQ-IAMF#5: On-Road Vehicles, However, even with application of IAMFs, exceedances of air district and general conformity thresholds would still occur.
-The Authority would implement mitigation measures to offset the remaining construction impact on air quality resources.
-Specifically, AQ-MM#1: Offset Project Construction Emissions in the San Francisco Bay Area Air Basin and AQ-MM#2: Offset Project Construction Emissions in the North Central Coast Air Basin would offset ROG, NO_x, and PM10 emissions, as applicable, to below BAAQMD and MBARD thresholds or net zero (as required by the General Conformity regulation).
-AQ-MM#3: Offset Project Construction Emissions in the San Joaquin Valley Air Basin would fully offset (i.e., to net zero) all emissions of ROG, NOx, and PM within the SJVAPCD, pursuant to the Authority's Memorandum of Understanding (MOU) with the air district for the HSR subsections within the SJVAB.
-Pursuant to SJVAPCD's Guide for Assessing and Mitigating Air Quality Impacts, emissions offsets procured through AQ-MM#3 could not be used to mitigate CO effects.
+The project would be built with feasible on-site control measures to reduce emissions and minimize effects on air quality.
+Fugitive dust emissions would be reduced through implementation of a dust control plan (AQ-IAMF#1: Fugitive Dust Emissions) and best management practices at new concrete batch plants (AQ-IAMF#6: Reduce the Potential Impact of Concrete Batch Plants).
+The contractor would utilize low-volatile organic compound (VOC) paints to limit the emissions of VOCs, which contribute to ozone (O3) formation (AQ-IAMF#2: Selection of Coatings).
+Exhaust-related pollutants would be reduced through use of renewable diesel, Tier 4 off-road engines, and model year 2010 or newer on-road engines, as required by AQ-IAMF#3: Renewable Diesel, AQ-IAMF#4: Reduce Criteria Exhaust Emissions from Construction Equipment, and AQ-IAMF#5: Reduce Criteria Exhaust Emissions from On-Road Construction Equipment.
+However, even with application of IAMFs, exceedances of air district and general conformity thresholds would still occur.

+The Authority would implement mitigation measures to reduce and offset the remaining construction impact on air quality resources.
+Specifically, AQ-MM#1: Implement Additional On-Site Emissions Controls to Reduce Fugitive Dust identifies additional best management practices for reducing on-site fugitive dust emissions, consistent with BAAQMD (2017b) guidance.
+AQ-MM#2 requires that a minimum of 25 percent of all light-duty on-road vehicles use zero emission (ZE) or near-zero emission (NZE) technology.
+The measure also includes ZE and NZE goals for heavy-duty on-road trucks and off-road equipment.
+AQ-MM#3: Offset Project Construction